Boxo-se/apbcfg/readme.txt

 https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/xcopy

 Will you answer questions about the config or the config loader.
-No, I dont intend to maintane this or share newer configs.
-This is only to share the little I have.
+No, I dont intend to support, maintane or share anything more than whats in this config.
 It is my variant of Iazers config which you can find at https://github.com/lvzxr/apb-reloaded

 Whats included in all variants?
-Hold to crouch, Autosprint, Black sky for Fin and WF, Jmilos input changes, Lazers graphics and localisation changes made by me with the help of Lazer.
+Hold to crouch, Autosprint, Jmilos input changes, Lazers graphics and localisation changes made by me with the help of Lazer.
-+ Splash screen

 Whats different between the 3 different configs?
-Box_CFG1.3 = GC on
+Box_CFG1.7 = GC on
-Box_CFG1.3stutter = GC off
+Box_CFG1.7stutter = GC off
-Box_CFG1.3UI = GC off - UI parts
+Box_CFG1.7UI = GC off - UI parts